AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Symbols table
 Symbols table assigns X,Y coordinates to rain gage symbols.

-File format is _.csv_ where each row defines the properties of one conduit in the system.
+File format is comma-separated _.csv_ where each row defines the properties of one conduit in the system.
 The file must have a header.
 The following attributes are then defined on the subsequent rows for each rain gage.

 Format of these options are explained in SWMM user manual Appendix D, section D.2 Input File Format, "Section: ```[SYMBOLS]```"

 | Attribute |  |